TU's new home of scientific research and discovery opens in fall 2020.

 The complex will also include a rain garden for storm water control, planetarium, observatory, rooftop greenhouse, museum and vivarium.

-Following decades of continuous growth, enrollment in the Jess & Mildred Fisher College of Science & Mathematics surged by 132 percent from 1997 to 2017.
-The Fisher College is now the largest of TU's seven colleges, boasting more than 4,000 students.
-Yet it is housed in a building constructed more than 50 years ago when the entire university had just 3,537 students.
+Following decades of continuous growth, enrollment in the Jess & Mildred Fisher College of Science & Mathematics surged by 130 percent from 1998 to 2018.
+The Fisher College has nearly 5,000 students, but it's housed in a building constructed more than 50 years ago when the entire university had just 3,537 students.

 The existing 1960s-era science building has dated exhaust and heating and cooling systems that cannot support the demands of 21st century research and instruction.
 Its insufficient classroom and lab space mean students are often waitlisted for classes necessary to meet core requirements, potentially delaying their graduation time.